UPDATE: Fidel Castro has died, aged considerably, in Havana.

 Meanwhile, just an intercontinental ballistic stone’s throw away, the people of Miami, Florida appear determined to party ’til dawn in sympathy with their cousins across the Gulf.

-Barely 90 miles away on a clear day, Cuba’s superpower neighbor owes the ethnic vibrancy of such cities as Miami, Tampa and Union City to one man, Fidel Castro, more than anyone else combined.
+Cuba’s superpower neighbor, which is barely 90 miles away on a clear day, owes the ethnic vibrancy of such metropolises as Miami, Tampa and Union City to one man—Fidel Castro—more than anyone else combined.